dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 available and will cause the use case to fail when exceeded.
 A failure caused by exceeding the memory allocation in a Python Embedding script may result in an unclear error message.
-If you suspect that this is the case, consider utilizing a Python memory profiler to check the
+If it is suspected that this is the case, consider utilizing a Python memory profiler to check the
 Python script's memory usage.
-If your use case exceeds the limit, try to pare down the data held in memory and use less memory intensive Python routines.
+If the use case exceeds the limit, try to pare down the data held in memory and use less memory intensive Python routines.

 If memory mitigation cannot move the use case’s memory usage below the